 About Your Credit Score

-Before they decide on the terms of your mortgage loan, lenders must know two things about you: your ability to repay the loan, and how committed you are to repay the loan.
-To understand whether you can pay back the loan, they assess your income and debt ratio.
-To calculate your willingness to repay the mortgage loan, they look at your credit score.
+Before lenders make the decision to give you a loan, they must know if you're willing and able to pay back that mortgage.
+To assess whether you can pay back the loan, they look at your income and debt ratio.
+To assess your willingness to repay the loan, they consult your credit score.

-Credit scores only take into account the information contained in your credit reports.
+Credit scores only consider the information contained in your credit reports.
 They don't consider income or personal characteristics.
-These scores were invented specifically for this reason.
-"Profiling" was as bad a word when these scores were first invented as it is in the present day.
-Credit scoring was developed to assess a borrower's willingness to repay the loan while specifically excluding other irrelevant factors.
+Fair Isaac invented FICO specifically to exclude demographic factors.
+"Profiling" was as bad a word when these scores were invented as it is in the present day.
+Credit scoring was envisioned as a way to assess a borrower's willingness to pay without considering any other demographic factors.

-Your credit report should have at least one account which has been open for six months or more, and at least one account that has been updated in the past six months for you to get a credit score.
-This payment history ensures that there is sufficient information in your report to build an accurate score.
-If you don't meet the criteria for getting a credit score, you might need to establish your credit history prior to applying for a mortgage.
+Your credit report must have at least one account which has been open for six months or more, and at least one account that has been updated in the past six months for you to get a credit score.
+This payment history ensures that there is sufficient information in your report to calculate an accurate score.
+Should you not meet the minimum criteria for getting a credit score, you might need to work on a credit history prior to applying for a mortgage loan.

-Coleman Mortgage Company can answer your questions about credit reporting.
-Give us a call at 972-932-9083.
+Coleman Mortgage Company can answer questions about credit reports and many others.
+Call us at 972-932-9083.